Phoenix Fire Department: Stations and apparatus

-Resource Management

-Closure of South Deputy and North Deputy

-In February 2020, the Phoenix Fire Department closed the South Deputy Chief and the North Deputy Chief which staffed senior command officers that were shift commanders.
-The functions of both North and South Deputy Chiefs were absorbed with Battalion 1 and Battalion 4.
-The Phoenix Fire Department then opened Central Deputy Chief to replace Battalion 8's role.
-Now, shift commanders are Central Deputy, Battalion Chief 1, Battalion Chief 4, District Chief 1, District Chief 2, District Chief 3, District Chief 4, District Chief 5 and District Chief 19.
+The Phoenix Fire Department is one of the busiest fire departments in the United States.
+Phoenix currently has 60 fire stations and 9 battalions.
+Two of the stations are located in the Town of Paradise Valley, who contracts with Phoenix for fire protection.
+The Phoenix Fire Department has 66 engine companies, 15 ladder companies, and 33 rescue companies (ambulances).
+Some fire stations have two engine companies.
+In February 2020, the fire department opened the 9th Battalion in the Central District.
+Each battalion is directed by one Battalion Chief per shift.
+Each district is administered by a Deputy Chief.

+The most recent station, #62, opened in February 2025.
+Future stations include Station 74, which broke ground in October 2024 and Station 51 planned in the far north part of Phoenix.

 FEMA Urban Search and Rescue (US&R) Team Arizona Task Force

 The Phoenix-based FEMA Urban Search and Rescue Team Arizona Task Force 1 (or AZ-TF1) is a FEMA Urban Search and Rescue Task Force sponsored by the Phoenix Fire Department.

 AZ-TF1 is one of 28 such FEMA US&R Rescue Teams with numerous disaster response capabilities such as search and rescue, hazardous material detection and decontamination, structural collapse rescue, technical search, emergency triage and medicine, live find and human remains detection canines, and disaster recovery.
 The Federal Emergency Management Agency created the geographically positioned teams in an effort to provide support for large-scale disasters in both the United States and the potential international response abroad.
 In recent years the FEMA US&R system has developed the ability for a modular response in the event a specific capability is needed during a disaster response.
 An example of this would be a swift-water rescue team needed to augment the current search and rescue assets already deployed.
 FEMA provides the financial, technical and training support for all 28 teams as well as manage an internal auditing system to verify and validate each team's ability to provide a standardized response of both personnel and equipment.
+AZ-TF1 is one of six task forces in the nation to be certified with training for WMD (Weapons of Mass Destruction) related incidents.
+AZ-TF1 is also the only task force in the US to have armed police officers respond with them.
+This has however led to controversy and suspension of service during 2005 Hurricane Katrina.
+AZ-TF1 had armed officers deployed alongside firefighters to protect them against armed looters.
+This in turn led to a break in FEMA's rules about firearms.
+AZ-TF1 was sent home with the then-Phoenix Mayor Phil Gordon saying it is outrageous.